 Ecosystem and Third Party Libraries

 Summarizing the pros and cons and conclusions to have

 What we conclude with might be considered cliché.
-But all and all there is no clear winner between React Native and Ionic.
+But all and all, there is no clear winner between React Native and Ionic.
 It all depends on the functionality of your product.
-If you need to create an app that looks and feels native, but is not in reality – React Native is probably the best option.
+If you need to create an app that looks and feels native, but really isn’t – React Native is probably the best option.
 If you need to create a maximum productivity app that only looks native – Ionic is here for you.